Medical Dictionary

 What are the treatments for high cholesterol?

-If you have high cholesterol, lifestyle changes can help you to lower your cholesterol level.
+If you have high cholesterol, lifestyle changes can help you lower your cholesterol levels.
 But sometimes the lifestyle changes are not enough, and you need to take cholesterol medicines.
-You should still continue with the lifestyle changes even though you are taking medicines.
+But you should still continue with the lifestyle changes even though you are taking medicines.

 Who needs cholesterol medicines?

-Your health care provider may prescribe medicine if:
+Your health care provider may prescribe cholesterol medicines for you if:

-What are the different types of medicines for cholesterol?
+What are the different types of cholesterol medicines?

 There are several types of cholesterol-lowering drugs available, including:

-There are also a few other cholesterol medicines (lomitapide and mipomersen) that are only for people who have familial hypercholesterolemia (FH).
-FH is an inherited disorder that causes high LDL cholesterol.
+There are also a few other cholesterol medicines (lomitapide and mipomersen) that are only for people who have FH.

 How does my health care provider decide which cholesterol medicine I should take?

-When deciding which medicine you should take and which dose you need, your health care provider will consider:
+When deciding which medicine you should take and which dose you need, your provider will consider:

 High Cholesterol in Children and Teens